Mortgage arrears in Australia

 Talk to your current lender

-It’s often best to talk to your current lender to see what options they have, even prior to deciding to refinance.
-Despite what you might hear, lenders aren’t always faceless corporations, hellbent on profits.
-An open line of communication is usually the best way to foster a relationship and build up a level of trust.
-You’ll probably get far better results doing this than going in cold turkey, asking to refinance when your repayments are a month late, and having no prior communication.
+It’s best to start with your current lender to see what options they have, even prior to deciding to refinance.
+If you have applied for a hardship variation on your loan and still feel you won’t be able to make future repayments, ask your lender what else they can offer given your circumstances.
+Despite what you might hear, lenders aren’t always faceless corporations hellbent on profits.
+An open line of communication is the best way to foster a relationship and build some level of trust.
+You’ll likely get far better results with this approach rather than asking to refinance when your repayments are late without any prior communication.

-Your current lender will also typically be more understanding than a new one and as such, are more likely to be open to you refinancing.
-A paying customer is more valuable to a lender than one who can’t meet their repayments, so it’s usually in a lender’s interest to try and work out an arrangement with you.
-Instead of having to refinance, some lenders, for example, might allow you to freeze your repayments temporarily to let you get your finances in order.
+Your current lender may also be more understanding than a new one and, as such, may be more open to you refinancing your loan.
+A paying customer is more valuable to a lender than one who can’t meet their repayments, so it’s usually in the lender’s interest to work out an arrangement with you.

 Get your credit in check